 So that happened.

 Bradwell eventually gained admission, when the Illinois Supreme Court, acting on its own motion, granted her a license twenty years after they denied her the right.
 While Bradwell lost the opportunity to practice law in the prime of her life, her work as an advocate for women continued.
 In addition to her leadership in the suffrage movement, Bradwell founded Chicago Legal News, which included a column titled "Law Relating to Women."
 Her newspaper did more than educate - it provided assistance to women across the nation who were fighting to earn their law license.

 We strive to honor Bradwell by using our "occupations of civil life" to educate women about their rights, just as she did over a century ago.

-Myra, an all-female troop of Chicago professionals - includes attorneys, artists, educators, entrepreneurs, social workers, mental health professionals, financial planners, non-profit and community leaders - dedicated to closing gaps in knowledge, equality, and justice.
+Myra, an all-female troop of Chicago professionals - includes attorneys, artists, educators, authors, entrepreneurs, social workers, political scientists, journalists, mental health professionals, financial planners, non-profit and community leaders - dedicated to closing gaps in knowledge, equality, and justice.
 Myra matches speakers to companies, organizations, and groups for special events on specific topics.
-Myra speakers also provide bi-monthly Community Talks, open to the public, on topics affecting women and their families.
+Myra speakers also provide quarterly Community Talks, open to the public, on topics affecting women and their families.